Register with SAS

-Students with documented disabilities who seek accommodations at Western New England University will need to register with SDS following the steps outlined below:
+Students with documented disabilities who seek accommodations at Western New England University will need to register with SAS following the steps outlined below:

 Step Two: Submit additional documentation or evidence that substantiates a disability.
 Typically, this documentation source comes from a third party evaluator.
 The information should describe the functional limitations, impact, and need for accommodations on a university campus.
 For a description of the criteria that is generally included in an evaluator's report, please refer to the Eligibility Process and Documentation Guidelines.
 Information from a third party may help to fill in any information gaps from other documentation sources.

-Step Three: SDS reviews the SDS Confidential Registration Form and other disability-related documentation submitted by the student.
-Upon review, SDS will schedule an intake meeting with each student to discuss their eligibility for accommodations.
+Step Three: SAS reviews the SAS Confidential Registration Form and other disability-related documentation submitted by the student.
+Upon review, SAS will schedule an intake meeting with each student to discuss their eligibility for accommodations.

-Step Four: Students attend and participate in an intake meeting with SDS.
-During this meeting, SDS and the student will review and confirm accommodations that they may be eligible to receive to address individualized documented needs.
+Step Four: Students attend and participate in an intake meeting with SAS.
+During this meeting, SAS and the student will review and confirm accommodations that they may be eligible to receive to address individualized documented needs.
 Students will also become familiar with accommodation procedures and related responsibilities and expectations.
-This completes the SDS registration process.
+This completes the SAS registration process.

 Note: Accommodations are individually determined based on the functional limitation(s) related to the student’s disability.